Is outsourcing bad for the first-world economy? – An Analysis

 While most Americans seemed and continue to be wary of the “immigration of labour force and emigration of GDP” issue, that is a rather skewed and narrow approach towards outsourcing especially in 2018, for reasons that shall be subsequently discussed in greater detail.
 For now, taking erstwhile US secretary of Housing and Urban Development Alphonso Roy Jackson’s words as our starting point, we shall talk about the paradox of corporate and social responsibility that lies at the crux of outsourcing, and things that are very easy to miss when you’re condemning what is destined to be the future of work.

-According to Jackson who worked under Republican president Bush,
+According to Jackson who worked under Republican President Bush,

 “Where the work can be done outside better than it can be done inside, we should do it.”

 As an indispensable business tool today, offshore outsourcing has become a gift that keeps on giving ever since its inception in the early days of the LPG (Liberalization Privatization Globalization) model era.
 But today, a challenging paradigm presents itself every time the economy is struck by a financial recession, regardless of whether that depression is causally related to trade.
-There is a marked tendency to shift the blame outside the purview of one’s own country; a diversionary tactic that makes people focus on external factors rather than the failures of its OWN legislative and financial institutions.
+There is a marked tendency to shift the blame outside the purview of one’s own country; a diversionary tactic that makes people focus on external factors rather than the failures of their OWN legislative and financial institutions.
 This is how outsourcing has become the universal scapegoat for any decline in a nation’s GDP rate or the number of jobs created (by a first world country) for its countrymen.

 Future of Work

-With globalisation and the internet revolution, the world became smaller and more open to carry out economic operations overseas.
+With globalisation and the internet revolution, the world became smaller and more open to carrying out economic operations overseas.
 As the non-feasibility of managing all aspects of business became apparent to corporations, outsourcing presented itself as an alternative that could solve a lot of logistical and quality issues.
 It enabled them to avoid bottlenecks by allocating peripheral and even core functions to human resources located outside their immediate reach and for good reason.
-Take a moment to consider this: You now have at your disposal—a resource pool you don’t need to monitor or train, already equipped with a specific skill set that fit the requirements and most importantly, are ready to work for less than employees on payroll.
-More importantly, you get to work with talent which is specialized and can be used from project to project, thus ensuring agility and flexibility in workforce planning.
+Take a moment to consider this: You now have at your disposal—a resource pool you don’t need to monitor or train, already equipped with a specific skill set that fit the requirements and most importantly, is ready to work for less than employees on the payroll.
+More importantly, you get to work with the talent which is specialized and can be used from project to project, thus ensuring agility and flexibility in workforce planning.
 The realisation dawned on business powerhouses that in order to be truly global corporations, they needed to engage and involve people from all corners of the world in the production process.

-Lee Kuan Yew, the longest running prime minister of Singapore[1959-1990] who is also responsible for the nation’s meteoric rise from a third world to a first world nation, used outsourcing as a stepping stone and always endorsed it as a crucial foreign policy for any country to prosper in a neo-liberal open economy.
+Lee Kuan Yew, the longest-running prime minister of Singapore[1959-1990] who is also responsible for the nation’s meteoric rise from a third world to a first world nation, used outsourcing as a stepping stone and always endorsed it as a crucial foreign policy for any country to prosper in a neo-liberal open economy.